Argentina Country Summary

 Transparency International Corruption Index | 37 |

-Argentina has implemented various measures to combat public sector corruption, including the Public Ethics Law and the Corporate Criminal Liability Law, which extends anti-bribery sanctions to corporations.
-However, the enforcement of these laws remains inconsistent, with significant gaps in regulations and a lack of accountability for foreign bribery.
-Corruption continues to be a major issue, as evidenced by Argentina's low ranking in the Corruption Perceptions Index, highlighting the need for stronger institutional frameworks and judicial independence to effectively address these challenges.
+Argentina has implemented various measures to combat public sector corruption, including the 1999 Public Ethics Law and the 2017 Corporate Criminal Liability Law, which extends anti-bribery sanctions to corporations.
+However, the enforcement of these laws is inconsistent, with significant gaps in regulations and a lack of accountability for foreign bribery.
+Corruption remains a serious issue, as evidenced by Argentina's low ranking in the Corruption Perceptions Index and ongoing challenges within its judicial system.

 Economy